m-millions/add-new-promo-codes/README.md

 TROUBLESHOOTING
 ---------------
-console-level messaging for the app.
+Console-level messaging for the app.

 Standard admin-level troubleshooting for Mongodb and dependencies on Ubuntu and MacOSX.

-Dependencies include: Mongooose, Short-id

 CREDITS and ACKNOWLEDGEMENTS